hermeznetwork/drand_verify/README.md

 ## License

-drand_verify is part of the iden3 project copyright 2020 HermezDAO and published with GPL-3 license.
+drand_verify is part of the Hermez project copyright 2020 HermezDAO and published with GPL-3 license.
 Please check the COPYING file for more details.